Artwalk Programme

 Robert P. Clarke

-Accompanying poetry with the exhibition is presented and whispered individually to the viewers as they encounter thoughout the work, and this written work is launched alongside a new related published book.
+Accompanying poetry with the exhibition is presented alongside a new related published book.

 Full Poetry Walk Schedule:

-- The Six Chimneys - Untangled Lines Exhibition and Book Launch Robert P. Clarke (5pm to 9pm)
+- The Six Chimneys - Enter the Paranprmal Photographic Exhibition and Book Launch - Robert P. Clarke 5pm to 9pm

 Open 5pm-9pm